What do fiery oranges, sultry yellows, and candy-apple reds all have in common? New England in the fall.

-We imagine Table Rock would look equally as great for sunrise, so if that worked out better for your New England fall road trip itinerary, you could go that route.
+I imagine Table Rock would look equally great for sunrise, so if that works out better for your New England fall road trip itinerary, you could go that route.

 Not in the mood for a hike?
-You can also make a pit stop at Lake Gloriette, the lake you get a view of by hiking Table Rock.
+You can also make a pit stop at Lake Gloriette to have a shoreline view of the colors.

 Where to Stay in Colebrook

 Tomorrow you’ll be heading into Stowe, Vermont, which will be about a 2hr drive.
-So you won’t have to be up super early to continue your leaf peeping New England adventure.
-However, you may want to explore Stowe mid-morning/ early afternoon time.
-It can get BUSY once the clock strikes noon making parking difficult to find.
-Plan accordingly!
+So you won’t have to be up super early to continue your leaf peeping New England adventure!

 Things to do in Stowe, Vermont for Fall